Efficient Generalization and Transportation: Efficiency Theory and Doubly Robust Estimation

 We conclude this section with additional comments on estimating $\tau_a(\VV)$.
-In real applications one needs to first estimate $\mu_a(\XX)$ for each data point and then further regress $\hat{\mu}_a$ on partial covariates $\VV$ in the source dataset, known as regression with estimated or imputed outcomes \citep{kennedy2020towards, foster2019orthogonal}.
-Faster convergence rates of estimating $\tau_a(\VV)$ can be achieved by adopting the stability framework in \cite{kennedy2020towards} or orthogonal statistical learning framework in \cite{foster2019orthogonal}.
-For example, instead of regressing $\hat{\mu}_a(\XX)$ on $\VV$, one can construct a pseudo-outcome
+In practice, a simple plug-in approach is to first estimate $\mu_a(\XX)$ for each data point and then further regress $\hat{\mu}_a$ on partial covariates $\VV$ in the source dataset, known as regression with estimated or imputed outcomes \citep{kennedy2023towards, foster2019orthogonal}.
+However, the estimation error of $\tau_a$ is closely tied to that of $\mu_a$.
+When $\hat{\mu}_a$ suffers from a slow convergence rate, $\hat{\tau}_a$ may inherit this slow rate as well.
+Faster convergence rates of estimating $\tau_a(\VV)$ can be achieved by adopting the stability framework in \cite{kennedy2023towards} or orthogonal statistical learning framework in \cite{foster2019orthogonal}.
+For example, instead of directly regressing $\hat{\mu}_a(\XX)$ on $\VV$, one can estimate ${\mu}_a$ and $\pi_a$, and construct a pseudo-outcome

-for each sample and regress $\hat{g}(\ZZ)$ on $\VV$ \citep{kennedy2020towards}.
-Under suitable conditions such estimator enjoys faster convergence rate than the naive plug-ins.
+for each data point in the source dataset.
+Similar to how doubly robust estimators reduce bias in estimating the ATE, regressing $\hat{g}(\ZZ)$ on $\VV$ yields an estimator of $\tau_a$ with an error rate depending on the product of the estimation rates for $\hat{\mu}_a$ and $\hat{\pi}_a$ (under appropriate conditions from \citet{kennedy2023towards}).
+This estimator offers a faster convergence rate than naive plug-in approaches and can achieve the oracle estimation rate for $\tau_a$ in a broader regime.
+For further details, we refer readers to \citet{kennedy2023towards}.